davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 of the Pacific--Farallon spreading ridge to the western margin of North America.

-Stalled slab scenarios with subduction ages older than 30 Ma (all but the last sequence presented on @fig:model_tracers|b) simulate rollback during sustained Farallon-plate subduction.
+Stalled slab scenarios with subduction ages older than 30 Ma simulate rollback during sustained Farallon-plate subduction.
-These are considered tectonically improbable but are included to fully explore the model space.
+These are considered geologically improbable, fitting none of our tectonic scenarios, but are included to fully explore the model space between model groups **B** and **C**.
+They are represented with a reduced opacity on @fig:model_tracers|b.
 In the oldest model with a subduction time of 70 Ma, the oceanic lithosphere is 50 Myr old at the time of subduction (and thus was generated beneath the Pacific--Farallon spreading ridge at 120 Ma).